rodya-mirov/deuterium/README.md

   `cargo run 137`

-will run problem 137 and print out the answer, as well as how long it took.
+will run problem 137 and print out the answer, as well as how long it took (not guaranteed to run in under a minute without `--release`).
 Replace 137 with any number you like.
 If the problem isn't supported it will give helpful failure output and quit.
 Not intended to be robust to bad input.